NP vs. CNS: What's the Difference?

 Duties and Responsibilities

-NPs often provide primary care in place of physicians.
-Depending on their certification area, the populations they serve, and the state in which they are licensed, roles and responsibilities include:
+NPs often provide primary care to help fill the need due to a physician shortage.
+Depending on their certification area, the populations they serve, and the state in which they are licensed, NP roles and responsibilities include:

 - Ordering diagnostic tests

-NPs occupy leadership roles, supervising and collaborating with nursing teams and clinical staff.
-They might work with patients, families, and community partners to provide education and promote disease prevention.
+NPs occupy leadership roles, supervising and collaborating with clinical staff.
+They may work with patients, families, and community partners to provide education and promote disease prevention.

-Rising healthcare costs and physician shortages drive demand for NPs.
-While NPs in some states must work under physician supervision, a growing number of states grant these nurses full practice authority and professional autonomy.
+While NPs in some states must work under physician supervision, many grant NPs full practice authority and professional autonomy.

 What Does a CNS Do?